Qiskit/RFCs/0000-new_pulse_drawer.md

 A good example is a single qubit pi pulse followed by a measurement stimulus pulse.
 Usually a pi pulse duration is around 160 cycles whereas that of the measurement pulse is over 10000.
 Currently, we can truncate the measurement pulse with the `plot_range` option.
-However when we enable conditional gates or a conditional reset in the middle in the schedule, the truncation by `plot_range` doen't work becase users may also want to know the pulse sequence after the measurement stimulus.
+However, when we enable conditional gates or a conditional reset in the middle in the schedule, the truncation by `plot_range` doen't work becase users may also want to know the pulse sequence after the measurement stimulus.
 There is another frustrating situation based on our experience.
 When we wrote the Qiskit Pulse paper we needed to modify the drawer itself to adress reviewers requests and we decided not to share the code for pulse drawing in the public database.
 To enrich the style sheet option will help us in such situation because we just need to create a dedicated style sheet for publication and share the style sheet instead of the whole modified Qiskit-terra.